 Is there such a thing as a chocolate-free Easter?
-Lauren helps out families with some gift tips to reduce the sugar hit this Easter.
+Lauren helps out families with some gift tips to reduce the sugar hit this Easter – let’s prove that chocolate free can be fun!

-Have you started your Easter shopping yet?
-There are chocolate eggs as far as the eye can see when you visit the supermarket – but what if you’re looking for some non-chocolate alternatives?
+You’re standing there at the front of the grocery store and you’re confronted with brightly coloured sugar hits as far as the eye can see!
+Your kids are sugar high on the very sight of it – but what if you’re looking for some non-chocolate alternatives?
 I’ve got some great gift ideas for babies (because babies are too little for chocolate), toddlers (because we don’t want to give them too much chocolate) and preschoolers (because have you seen a four year old on a sugar high?).
 Keep on reading if you’re trying to avoid the chocolate overload come Easter Sunday morning.

 Plenty of tips for a chocolate-free Easter!